 Whenever you take the Attack action, you can manifest a psychic blade from your free hand and make the attack with that blade.
 This magic blade is a simple melee weapon with the finesse and thrown properties.
 It has a normal range of 60 feet and no long range, and on a hit, it deals psychic damage equal to 1d6 plus the ability modifier you used for the attack roll.
 The blade vanishes immediately after it hits or misses its target, and it leaves no mark on its target if it deals damage.

 Okay, quick pause.
 As an attack action, being able to deal consistent psychic damage is wonderful.
 And a d6 with a great range?
 That’s pretty solid, it’s good damage and has fantastic reach.
+Treating these weapons as finesse weapons means you get to use your Dexterity modifier instead of strength, if you want.

 There’s a pretty unfortunate issue, however; there’s no way to enchant this.
 Without a kind DM, you will never get a +1.
 So you’ll feel the pain of a low attack roll, and can’t get access to powerful buffs like Flame Tongue.
 So eventually, you may need to replace your Psychic Blades with a magic weapon.